-- Ensure through review that the internal control systems of the Company are sufficient and effective. - Ensure through review that the Company's risk management systems and measures are appropriate.

-- Review the validity of the company's reference documents and the self-assessment forms on measures to combat enterprise corruption in accordance with the Thai Private Sector Collective Action Against Corruption. - Review and oversee that the Company's management instate a Whistleblower program for receiving misconduct, malpractice, or unlawful conduct reports.
+- Ensure and oversee through review that the internal control systems of the Company and subsidiaries are sufficient and effective to prevent and enhance good internal control systems which can adequately detect deficiencies or misconduct in a timely manner. - Ensure through review that the Company and subsidiaries' risk management systems and measures are appropriate. - Review the validity of the company's reference documents and the self-assessment forms on measures to combat enterprise corruption in accordance with the Thai Private Sector Collective Action Against Corruption. - Review and oversee that the Company's management instate a Whistleblower program for receiving misconduct, malpractice, or unlawful conduct reports.